-The income taxes and ESPS payable for the year are determined in conformity current tax provisions.
+The income taxes and ESPS payable for the year are determined in conformity with the applicable tax provisions.

-Income tax payable is presented as a liability in the balance sheet, when the tax prepayments made exceed the income tax payable, the difference is booked as an account receivable.
+Income taxes payable are presented as a liability in the balance sheet, when the tax prepayments exceed the income tax payable, the difference corresponds to an account receivable.